-In her book ‘Radical Acceptance’ Tara Brach states that through the myth of Adam and Eve we are taught that people are fundamentally flawed and that we must strive to redeem ourselves: No wonder then we often feel like we’re falling short.
+In her book ‘Radical Acceptance’ Tara Brach states that through the myth of Adam and Eve we are taught that people are fundamentally flawed and that we must strive to redeem ourselves so no wonder then we often feel like we’re falling short.
 The reality is that western culture makes us feel inadequate and self-judgement keeps us trapped in old patterns of behaviour.
 Have you ever experienced some form of inner critic, or felt like an imposter in your own body?
-See here for a summary of the competence types or internal rules that people who have dips in confidence follow and see if you recognize yourself.
+See here for a summary of the competence types and internal rules that people who have dips in confidence follow to see if you recognize yourself.

 Self acceptance is an attitude.

 When I think of self-acceptance and what it means, the words embrace, release and the feeling of being comfortable in your own skin come to me.
 So is there such a thing as negative acceptance and do you have to like yourself to accept yourself?
 I feel like there is a difference between acceptance and resignation with the former feeling softer and having lighter quality.
 Take a minute to pause, and be a kind and constant friend to yourself and your painful experiences is a great place to start.
 Recognize your feelings in a moment, breakdown your thoughts and fears to try and understand what your motivations are.
 You may not like everything about yourself but show compassion to the areas that are a work in progress.

 There is a difference between not liking yourself and accepting that, and not liking what you see and hating that.
 You are enough and ok as you are, faults and all.
 Self acceptance is a refusal to be in an adversarial relationship to yourself.
 Even if you can’t like yourself all the time, you should not hate yourself.
 It’s a commitment to being on your own side and not being your own enemy.
 This is a useful state of mind as you are in a relationship with yourself 24 hours a day for as long as you live.